 You have already read in the earlier module on Victorian society and politics that in Victorian England there was peace and prosperity on the one hand and poverty, doubt and anxiety on the other.
 Culturally, this was reflected in some ways in the simultaneous increase in the taste for luxury, decadence and a revival in the taste for both Baroque and Gothic architecture and an increase in the awareness of poverty and other social evils and a feeling of isolation and loneliness.
 The literature of the period mirrored this stark contrast through the simultaneous existence of the literature of writers like the Pre-Raphaelities and the writings of Charles Dickens and Matthew Arnold.
 However, it may be said of Tennyson and Browning that they had, in some ways, incorporated both tendencies in their work.
-In the writings of the Victorians, therefore, one encounters, simultaneously, the religiosity of The Blessed Damozel, the doubts against religion raised in Fra Lippo Lippi, the soul-searchings of In Memoriam as well as the attempt to restore lost faith in Dover Beach.
+In the writings of the Victorians, therefore, one encounters, simultaneously, the complicated religiosity of D. G. Rossetti in "The Blessed Damozel", the doubts against religion raised in Robert Browning's "Fra Lippo Lippi", the soul-searchings of Tennyson's In Memoriam as well as the attempt to restore lost faith in Matthew Arnold's "Dover Beach".
 It is with Arnold's search for a wavering faith that you will be introduced in this unit.